terascope/kafka-assets/docs/asset/apis/kafka_reader_api.md

 - name: String

-this will remove an instance of a reader api from the cache and will follow any cleanup specified in the api code.
+This will remove an instance of a reader api from the cache and will follow any cleanup specified in the api code.

 ### entries